shishirsuman6/Robo-Advisory-A-Study/caseStudy.md

 * Transaction speeds are 10x faster than the closest competitor

 # What is the prognosis for this company?
 Where do they expect to be in the future?

+* They are very mediocre and will continue to be.